-Everyone is welcome at Cummings Graduate Institute for Behavioral Health Studies, whatever your heritage, whomever you choose to love, however your family is formed, whatever your politics, and however you arrived here.
+Everyone is welcome at CGI, whatever your heritage, whomever you choose to love, however your family is formed, whatever your politics, and however you arrived here.
 CGI promotes equity and inclusion across our entire organization, and in all the work that we do in our communities.